jwalte5/mfa96/README.md

+# Microplate Feeder Assay Analysis Scripts

-# This repository contains scripts used for analyzing data from the Microplate Feeder Assay.
+## This repository contains scripts used for analyzing data from the Microplate Feeder Assay.

-# Analysis scripts can be found in the jwalte5/mfa96/Templates/ directory.
+## Analysis scripts can be found in the jwalte5/mfa96/Templates/ directory.

-# Analysis scripts require the functions contained in the jwalte5/mfa96/R/mfafunctions96.R script.
+## Analysis scripts require the functions contained in the jwalte5/mfa96/R/mfafunctions96.R script.